 Pedestrian Struck by Vehicle in Hubbard County

+A pedestrian was recently struck a vehicle west of Park Rapids in Henrietta Township.

-On July 7th around 9:30 18-year old Isabelle Croskrey of Park Rapids was hit by a vehicle while walking, according to the Hubbard County Sheriff’s Office.
-Croskrey reported that she was walking along the shoulder of 170th St with her sister when a red Ford Ranger came from behind them.
-The vehicle struck her from behind, injuring her hand and also a foot.
+On July 7th at around 9:30 PM, 18-year-old Isabelle Croskrey of Park Rapids was hit by a vehicle while walking, according to the Hubbard County Sheriff’s Office.
+Croskrey reported that she was walking along the shoulder of 170th Street with her sister when a red Ford Ranger came from behind them.
+The vehicle struck her from behind, injuring her hand and a foot.
 The vehicle then accelerated and sped away.

 Mackay showed signs of impairment and admitted to seeing people walking along the road and drinking “a lot”.
 He submitted to a preliminary breath test which showed an alcohol concentration of .16.
 He was placed under arrest for DUI.